Mentors & SITE Supervisors

 What is Student Learning and Licensure (SLL)?

-• Student Learning and Licensure (SLL) by Watermark is the web-based platform used by the College of Education to manage clinical experiences, track mastery of standards of professional knowledge, and to develop portfolios.
-It is an important part of the student academic journey, as it helps ensure successful progression, completion and documentation of student work towards professional goals.
+• Student Learning and Licensure (SLL) by Watermark is the web-based platform used by the College of Education to manage clinical experiences, track mastery of standards of professional knowledge, and develop portfolios.
+It is an important part of the student academic journey, as it helps ensure successful progression, completion and documentation of student work towards professional goals and certification requirements.

 Livetext